mbforbes/py-pomdp/README.md

 ### Policy (`.policy`)

-The supported POMDP policy is a list of alpha vectors; see APPL for more info (it outputs this format), the file in this repository `examples/policy/voicemail.policy` for an example, and [Tony's Tutorials](http://cs.brown.edu/research/ai/pomdp/tutorial/index.html) to learn what's going on.
+The supported POMDP policy is a list of alpha vectors in XML.
+For more info, see:
+* the file `examples/policy/voicemail.policy` in this repository for an example
+* [APPL](http://bigbird.comp.nus.edu.sg/pmwiki/farm/appl/index.php?n=Main.HomePage) for a solver that outputs this format
+* [Tony's Tutorials](http://cs.brown.edu/research/ai/pomdp/tutorial/index.html) to learn more about approximate solvers and the policies they produce

 ## Tests
 You can run the environment parser test (loads from `examples/env/env_parser_test.pomdp`) as follows: